 If you are Captain Jack Sparrow of the publishing world, who wants to sail smoothly and discover the treasures of revenue, then the first thing you should look at is your compass – the pricing metrics.
-They will always guide you in the right direction, but if you trade them for something else, you know what the future beholds for you.
+They will always guide you in the right direction, but if you trade them for something else, you know what the future holds for you.
 (Dead Men Tell No Tales!)

 Being aware of these metrics enables publishers to make data-driven decisions, maximizing their return on investment and driving advertising success.
 One such crucial metric that has emerged as an indispensable tool for publishers is eCPM, or effective cost per thousand impressions.